Sour Cherry Ricotta Tart

 - 3. Fold back the 2nd and 4th stripes again and lay another new strip across returning the bottom stripes back after.

-- 4. Repeat this process with the opposite side until finally, you have a nice lattice pattern on the top.Lastly, cut the ends of the strips to fit inside the tart shell.
+- 4. Repeat this process with the opposite side until finally, you have a nice lattice pattern on the top.Lastly, cut the ends of the strips to fit inside the tart shell and then brush the top with egg wash.

 - Baking: Place the tart on the middle shelf of the oven and bake for 30-35 minutes until golden brown.